jbouduin/holiday/README.md

-# ww-holiday
+# @jbouduin/holidays
  Get World-Wide Holidays

  Just started this project.
+Not to be used yet.

+## Setup
+required: install cpx global